 Yes No

-If the answer is “Yes”, please specify the appropriate procedures to provide access to compensation and restitution for victims of offences covered by the Convention.

-Has your country, subject to domestic law, enabled the (Russia) views and concerns of victims to be presented and considered at appropriate stages of criminal proceedings against offenders involved in organized criminal activities (art.
+Does your country’s legal framework enable the views and concerns of victims to be presented and considered at appropriate stages of criminal proceedings against offenders involved in organized criminal activities in a manner not prejudicial to the rights of the defence (art.
 25, para.
 3)?

 Yes No

-If the answer is “Yes”, please specify the relevant measures (e.g. victim’s right to information; victim’s right to interpretation and translation).

-Has your country entered into any bilateral or multilateral agreement or arrangement with other States for the relocation of witnesses and/or victims, insofar as they are witnesses, in order to ensure their physical protection from potential retaliation or intimidation (art.
-24, para.
-3)?
+34 bis.
+Has your country entered into agreements or arrangements with other States for the relocation of witnesses [and/or victims insofar as they are witnesses,] and, as appropriate, for their relatives and other persons close to them in order to ensure their physical protection from potential retaliation or intimidation (art.
+24)?

+[alternatively move this question to best practices 117]

 Yes No